vikashsingh10194/Assignments/README.md

-#This repository is formed for  Assignments project.
+#This repository is formed for  Weekly_Assignments project.